This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #GetSaucy #CollectiveBias

 Instructions

-1. Dip the rim of a large glass or mason jar in a bowl of water and roll in salt/cayenne mixture.
+- Using a lime wedge, coat the rim of a large glass or mason jar with lime juice, and roll in salt/cayenne mixture.
+Fill halfway with ice cubes.

 Recommended Products